JennHubert/JennHubert/README.md

 Feel free to [connect](www.linkedin.com/in/jennhubert), and check out my other portfolios: [Tableau Public](https://public.tableau.com/app/profile/jennifer.hubert) and [Portfolio Website](https://www.jennhubert.com)

-I enjoy kayaking, riding my bike, and the occasional netflix binge.
+I enjoy kayaking, bike riding, and the occasional netflix binge.

 <!--
 **JennHubert/JennHubert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.